PrakashMohan1999/PrakashMohan1999/README.md

 - 🤝 I’m looking for help with **Data analyst projects**

-- 👨‍💻 All of my projects are available at [https://eportfolio.mygreatlearning.com/m-prakash](https://eportfolio.mygreatlearning.com/m-prakash)
+- 👨‍💻 All of my Mini projects are available at [https://eportfolio.mygreatlearning.com/m-prakash](https://eportfolio.mygreatlearning.com/m-prakash)

 - 💬 Ask me about **Python, SQL**